Rust-Simply/iriss-scripts/src/scripts/iriss-03.md

 ((Show code))
 Option is an enum with two variants, it is literally just this:

-Note that after the name of the enum we have `<T>`.
+Note that after the name of the enum we have `T` in triangle brackets.

 The triangle brackets express that this enum has a type (or types) that can be decided later, the `T` is a marker for that type.

 ((Show code))
 For example, say we want to create a type that represents either a single character, or nothing.

+We can use the generic Option type to build Option char.

-When we specify the value as some character, Rust can infer the type.
+When we specify the value as some character, Rust can infer that type.

-If it's None though, we'd have to specifically tell the compiler what the type is as it could be anything.
+If it's None though, we'd have to specifically tell the compiler what the type is either through a type annotation or other means.

 Normally when accessing the variants of an enum, you must use the name followed by the variant eg Option colon colon Some R, however Option and Result are so ubiquitous that their variants are globally accessible in any Rust code.

-Another generic we've covered before is Result which usually represents either the success or failure of a function.
+Result is another generic we've covered before. which usually represents either the success or failure of a function.

 ((Show code))
 It has two types that can be decided later `T`, which should represent what type of data you expected to get back, and